 Panama corporations can provide legal protection of assets and identity.
 Panama offers rigorous corporate secrecy laws—in fact, they are among the strictest privacy protection laws in the world.
-A Panama corp is perfect for international investors and businessmen forming an offshore corporation.
+A Panama corp is perfect for international investors and businessmen forming a Panamanian corporation.

 Panama Incorporation Law

 Panama IBC law is based on some of the most ironclad corporate book secrecy laws in the world.
 These laws are written into the constitution.
-Panama is consider one y not the best and most secure financial center in America.
+Panama is considered one y not the best and most secure financial centers in America.
 Privacy and confidentiality are not only respected, they’re your constitutional right.

 Benefits of a Panama Corporation

 All financial activity from Panama International Business Corporations (IBCs) but outside of Panama will be tax-exempt.
 There are no reporting requirements to the government.
 The annual government fee for a non-resident Panama Corp is only $300.
 There is no minimum capital requirement for establishing a corporation.
 There are no restrictions on foreigners forming or controlling Panamanian corporations.
 Panama Corporations may issue shares in ‘bearer’ form (a measure taken for greater privacy—he who holds the shares, owns them, no names mentioned) with or without par value.
 Meetings of directors and shareholders may be held anywhere.
 The accounting books of the corporation may be organized and kept anywhere on Earth.
 The registered agent is the only one required to keep any records at all for the corporation.

 Banking done in Panama by non-resident Panama corporations is not considered actual trade within Panama.
 Income from these types of transactions or investments (profits on stock trading, or interest earned through the Panama IBC) is completely exempt from Panamanian taxes.